Almond Butter Banana Bread

 Ingredients

-- Salted Butter: I always use organic salted butter, as that’s just what my mom always had at home when I started baking!
-I also like to buy only one kind of butter for eating and baking.
+- Salted Butter: I always use organic salted butter, as I like to buy only one kind of butter for eating and baking.
 You can use unsalted butter for this recipe if that’s all you have, just add an additional ¼ teaspoon salt to the recipe.
-My favorite is Organic Valley Salted Butter.

 - Light Brown Sugar: When I’m making quick and easy recipes, one of my tricks is to use just one kind of sugar.
 I know it doesn’t seem like a big deal, but it cuts down on time and ingredients.
 In my traditional banana bread I’d normally use cane sugar and dark brown sugar.
 So, I’ll let you in on a little secret — equal parts of cane sugar and dark brown sugar is really just the same as using all light brown sugar!
 So that’s what I’m using here.
 I use my Homemade Light Brown Sugar.

 - Almond Butter: I use organic creamy almond butter in this recipe.
-You can also sub this for peanut butter, cashew butter, or sunflower butter too!
+You can also sub this for another nut butter like peanut butter, cashew butter, or even a nut free option like sunflower butter or tahini too!

 - Ripe Bananas: You should always use overly ripe bananas for banana bread.
 As banana ripen their starches turn to sugar, which gives them more flavor and makes them sweet!
 That’s why overly ripe (or black) bananas are the best for baking.